ericphamEP/MultiplayerTriviaGame/Readme.md

 Score system:
 If correct, add Math.floor((10*timeLeft)/3)
-If wrong or no answer, -50 points
+If wrong or no answer, -50 points.
+Minimum points of 0.
-Minimum points of 0